Dr Pawel K Olszewski

 Senior Lecturer (Biological Sciences)

-My laboratory studies neuroendocrine processes that underlie food intake and pharmacological strategies that change eating behaviour.
-We focus on the interplay between brain signalling that promotes appetite (e.g., via reward mechanisms) and satiety-inducing systems that keep food intake within safe limits (e.g. oxytocin, melanocortins).
-We are also interested in how social environment affects eating behaviour.
-The majority of our work involves animal models (rats, mice); we study behavior, brain activation, gene expression, and determine the effects of intracranially and peripherally delivered drugs as well as of genetic modification on feeding parameters.
+My laboratory studies molecular mechanisms that underlie food intake and pharmacological and dietary strategies that change appetite.
+We focus on the interplay between brain signalling that promotes consumption (e.g., via reward) and satiety-inducing systems that keep food intake within safe limits (e.g. oxytocin, melanocortins).
+We are interested in how experimental drugs, dietary modifications and changes in social environment affect eating behavior.

-Aside from being part of the University of Waikato, I also serve as:
+Aside from being part of the University of Waikato, I serve as:

 Adjunct Associate Professor; Department of Food Science and Nutrition, University of Minnesota (http://fscn.cfans.umn.edu)

 Associate Investigator; Maurice Wilkins Centre (http://www.mauricewilkinscentre.org)